-Green Room: Located between the two theatres, it serves as a lounge for students during the week and is home to a baby grand piano and iPads, which have the Library catalog on them.
+Green Room: Located between the two theatres, it serves as a lounge for students during the week and is home to a baby grand piano and couches for lounging.
 It is also used for hosting events and as a waiting area during productions.